CREDO

 "CREDO (Career Resource Entrepreneurial Development Opportunity) is a transformative one-week arts program designed specifically for the HBCU community.
 Born from a vision to nurture and amplify artistic creatives, CREDO creates an immersive environment where talented HBCU students can flourish alongside experienced faculty and successful alumni artists".

-The program serves as both a sanctuary for creative exploration and a practical launchpad for arts careers.
+HBCU Arts Career Resource Entrepreneurial Development Opportunity (CREDO) serves as both a sanctuary for creative exploration and a practical launchpad for arts careers.
 Each day, participants engage in hands-on workshops, mentoring sessions, and collaborative projects that strengthen their artistic skills while also developing essential professional competencies.
-CREDO intentionally keeps its cohorts small and intimate, ensuring that every participant receives personalized attention and forms meaningful connections.
+CREDO intentionally keeps its cohorts small and intimate, ensuring that every participant receives personalized attention and forms meaningful connections. *Cohort members must be able to present work at the emerging professional level or higher.

 Beyond technical training, CREDO celebrates the rich cultural heritage of HBCUs and their contributions to American arts.
 The program culminates in public performances where students showcase their talents to appreciative audiences and potential employers, often leading to valuable professional opportunities.
 By bringing together different generations of HBCU artists, CREDO creates a powerful ecosystem of support, inspiration, and advancement in the arts.